-If you’re renting or buying your home, consider the legal aspects of sharing your home with your partner.
+If you are renting or buying your home, consider the legal aspects of sharing your home with your partner.
 Discuss adding each other to rent or lease agreements.
 Refinancing a mortgage is more complex but adding your partner’s name to the mortgage now can prevent inconvenience in the future.

 5. Create a budget together.

-is another great way for new partners to more seamlessly plan together.
+Making a budget is another great way for new partners to more seamlessly plan together.
 A shared budget can stop arguments about money before they even begin.
 How you track your spending as a couple is another important decision.
-To simplify budgeting, you could stick to a cash envelope system – setting aside specific amounts of cash to use toward different expenses – or use software programs, like Tiller
+To simplify budgeting, you could stick to a cash envelope system – setting aside specific amounts of cash to use toward different expenses – or use software programs, like Tiller or Mint.

 6. Build an emergency fund.